KDE/websites-openraster-org/baseline/layer-stack-spec.rst

 x and y attributes
 ^^^^^^^^^^^^^^^^^^

-For a layer, x and y are the horizontal and vertical offset in pixels to be applied.
-These are signed integers with a default value of 0.
+These attributes are used with layers only.
+They are the horizontal and vertical offset in pixels to be applied.
+They are signed integers with a default value of 0.
 When both are zero, the layer source is drawn at the top-left corner.

-In the case of a non-root stack, this offset is not used for rendering.
-It does not have any effect on the layers contained in the stack.
-Readers can thus discard it and writers can omit it.
+For a non-root stack, x and y are ignored.
+They do not add an offset to the layers contained in the stack.
+Readers can thus discard them and writers can omit them.
+The offset of the contained layers is solely defined by their own x and y attributes.

 name attribute
 ^^^^^^^^^^^^^^